mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Our most recent release, MUI Core v5, introduced some important breaking changes.
 The main problem we wanted to tackle was customizability: unlocking more styling options without compromising on performance.

-This new styling solution still has a ways to go in terms of maturity, and there's no denying that it requires a considerable amount of work to migrate.
+This new styling solution still has a ways to go in terms of maturity, and there's no denying that it requires a considerable amount of work to migrate from v4.
-For our part, we still have a lot of work to do to help you make the most of these new features in v5, and we welcome your feedback.
+For our part, we still have a lot of work to do to help you make the most of the new features in v5, and we welcome your feedback.

 What can we do to help you succeed?
-If you have any ideas or suggestions, you’re always welcome to share your thoughts by opening an issue on our repository.
+If you have any ideas or suggestions, you’re always welcome to share your thoughts by opening an issue on GitHub.

 ### How likely is it that you would recommend MUI to a friend or colleague?